-Insight into the records during the visit, Podgorica, 27 December 2011.
+66 Insight into the records during the visit, Podgorica, 27 December 2011.

-For more detail see Healthcare services.
+67 For more detail see Health-care services.

-Interview with staff, Bijelo Polje, 9 December 2011.
+68 Interview with staff, Bijelo Polje, 9 December 2011.

-- Amend the Rules on the Performance of Security Service, Weapons and Equipment of Security Officers in the Administration for Execution of Criminal Sanctions by specifying the manner of the use of means of coercion in accordance with the CPT standards, to prevent the abuse and especially punishment by using means of coercion. - Ensure that video surveillance footage be stored much longer than 7 days, in accordance with the opinion of the Ombudsman and his recommendation. - Prevent the recurrence of prolonged fixation of mentally ill persons in AECS, as it represents an example of abuse.
+- Amend regulations to ensure that the inmate against whom the force was applied is granted access to all his relevant statements, as well as to the doctor's conclusions. - Ensure that AECS officers do not use improvised means of restraint and destroy all such means found with the prisoners, in accordance with the recommendation of the Ombudsman of 16 January 2012. - Amend the Rules on the Performance of Security Service, Weapons and Equipment of Security Officers in the Administration for Execution of Criminal Sanctions by specifying the manner of the use of means of coercion in accordance with the CPT standards, to prevent the abuse and especially punishment by using means of coercion. - Ensure that video surveillance footage be stored much longer than 7 days, in accordance with the opinion of the Ombudsman and his recommendation. - Prevent the recurrence of prolonged fixation of mentally ill persons in AECS, as it represents an example of abuse.